DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #17

 A serious amount of tests have been written.
 The flat-to-sharp converter works.
 I have discovered a bug, if there is no input, it crashes.
 The output is now correct for DMajor, it looks really good.
-I will try GMajor now to see if all is well.
-I need to test CMajor as well.
+I will try G Major now to see if all is well.
+I need to test C Major as well.

 #18
 I have implemented each of the keys.
 There are a few minor things I need to sort before moving onwards: